bretthannigan/bretthannigan.github.io/_posts/2023-09-09-post-2022-mountains.md

 related_publications:
 ---

-Here are some of my favourite mountain photos taked during 2022 (and the end of 2021).
+Here are some of my favourite mountain photos taken during 2022 (and the end of 2021).

 ## Triftsee